Identity Thieves LOVE the Holidays

 Why We Keep Falling for Online Scams

-Fraudsters typically use two common methods to target consumers for their personal and financial data online.
+Fraudsters have a plethora of methods to target consumers for their personal and financial data online, but consumers continue to fall victim to the traditional scams.
 Let’s explore how emails, malware and spoofed websites can be used for a variety of holiday scams.

 Spoofed websites – also sometimes called phishing sites – are extremely common during the holiday season.
-In fact, the APWG found 119,000 unique phishing sites impersonating over 300 different brands in November 2016.
+In fact, the Anti-Phishing Working Group (APWG) found over 35,000 unique phishing sites impersonating over 200 different brands in November 2018.
+The numbers go on to increase during December online shopping month.

 Criminals set up fake websites to steal your personal information.
 These sites will often replicate well-known companies like Target, Amazon or Walmart to further convince you of their legitimacy.
-In short, criminals hope that you trust the site enough to provide sensitive information like Social Security numbers, credit and debit card information and other personal data.
+In short, criminals hope that you trust the site enough to provide Personally Identifiable Information (PII) like Social Security numbers, credit and debit card information and other sensitive data.

-You may visit a page that visually looks familiar.
-But spoofed websites will have URL links that do not align with a company’s official website.
+You may visit a page that visually looks familiar, but spoofed websites will have URL links that do not align with a company’s official website.
 While some may be easy to spot, more sophisticated criminals can create URLs that closely mirror legitimate sites.
-Because of the fast-paced nature of holiday shopping, criminals hope you’re too fixated on that too-good-to-be-true deal than notice whether the site is legitimate.
+Because of the fast-paced nature of holiday shopping, criminals hope you’re too fixated on that too-good-to-be-true deal than notice whether the site is real or not.

 Phishing and Spam Emails